-#2 Updated by Evgeny Yurchenko almost 8 years ago
+#2 Updated by Evgeny Yurchenko about 8 years ago

 Fixed by https://github.com/bsdperimeter/pfsense/commit/061f28bfd582d1f08d8dfe60f87fc4fd99ec0a93 for mobile clients and by https://github.com/bsdperimeter/pfsense/commit/538b6eb353ce568627513e681483329ecb0d1ec8 for site-to-site.

 PS: racoon gives an error when 'none' is specified in Local Network of phase2 for site-to-site phase1.
 Should be fixed as new bug?

-#4 Updated by Jim Pingle almost 8 years ago
+#4 Updated by Jim Pingle about 8 years ago

 - Status changed from Feedback to New